gmdima/shadowdark-extras/README.md

 - [Foundry VTT Shadowdark System](https://github.com/Muttley/foundryvtt-shadowdark)
 - Icons from [Font Awesome](https://fontawesome.com/)
 - Tom inspired by Exalted Scenes by wands and widgets
+- Assets from Forgotten Adventure
+- Overlays by Pixelbay
+- All fonts licences included in the fonts folders

 ---